 In California, the parties can come to an agreement on whatever model works for them.
 In the event that they cannot agree the court will order the parties to split childcare costs for employment or training to become employed 50/50 between the parties.
 In addition, the court will also order the parties to split non reimbursable medical expenses 50/50 between the parties.
 The court will consider discretionary add-on’s such as school tuition or extracurricular activities, but usually the court will not rule on items such as those.
 It is better if the parties can reach an agreement on how to handle those costs in the future together as the best person to dictate how to manage your finances is you.

 It is always best if the parties can reach an agreement on how to handle the costs of the children after separation but that is not always the case.
 If you need help calculating your monthly child support amount we can help.
-Our experienced attorneys at Minella Law Group are knowledgeable and creative, they can assist you in coming to a solution on how to handle expenses.
+Our experienced divorce attorneys at Minella Law Group are knowledgeable and creative, they can assist you in coming to a solution on how to handle expenses.
 For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
 We look forward to helping you.